 The Club recognises that it has an important role to play in the local community and continues to work closely with the Milton Keynes Dons Sport and Education Trust to ensure that our common goals are met.

 MK DONS CHARITABLE POLICY

 Charitable donations are an integral part of the MK Dons community programme.
 We are pleased to provide in-kind donations (but no monetary contributions or sponsorships) to a wide variety of charities, non-profit agencies, community organisations, youth sporting groups and schools.
 The following information details our procedures and guidelines regarding such donations.

-1. The policy for 2016-17 season is to consider requests from organisations which:
+1. The policy for the 2021/22 season is to consider requests from organisations which:

 2. All donation requests must be submitted in writing at least six (6) weeks in advance of the event.
 No telephone requests will be accepted.
 Written requests must be submitted on the organisation’s official letterhead and include: